Acanthuridae

-The Acanthuridae are a family of ray-finned fish which includes surgeonfishes, tangs, and unicornfishes.
+The Acanthuridae are a family of ray-finned fishes, which includes surgeonfishes, tangs, and unicornfishes.
 The family includes about 86 extant species of marine fishes living in tropical seas, usually around coral reefs.
 Many of the species are brightly colored and popular in aquaria.

 Etymology

-The family name comes from Ancient Greek ἄκανθα (ákantha), meaning "spine", and οὐρά (ourá), meaning "tail", a reference to the scalpel-like bony plates on the type species' caudal peduncle.
+The family name comes from Ancient Greek terms ἄκανθα, meaning "spine", and οὐρά, meaning "tail", a reference to the scalpel-like bony plates on the type species's caudal peduncle.
 In the early 1900s, the family was called Hepatidae.